PARTICLEACCELERATING/PARTICLEACCELERATING/README.md

 		 could figure it out from there, a fear/triggered by knives / weapons, & i can't think of others but uhm.. it all depends just ask !!! i want like EVERYONE to be able to read these books because they are AMAZING so i want to make that as possible for everyone !!

-		➳ the poisonwood bible by barbara kingsolver currently reading this one, it is VERY good so far and i havent read other kingsolver stuff but ive ehard she is also a very good writer so check her stuff out !!! i know it doesn't sound like i have much to say about this one but its because most of my Thoughts About Books come after ive read most/all of the book so thats why, but this book is just BEAUTIFULLY written so far like i LOVE her writing style its SO AMAZING !!!
+		➳ the poisonwood bible by barbara kingsolver currently reading this one, it is VERY good so far ! it might seem like a more daunting book / dense / idk hard to read if you enjoy lighter/funner fiction, and while there are certainly dark moments and themes there is genuinely a lot of funny things in this book so i recommend you read it !! i know it doesn't sound like i have much to say about this one but its because most of my Thoughts About Books come after ive read most/all of the book, but this book is just BEAUTIFULLY written so far like i LOVE her writing style its SO AMAZING !!!
 		➳ keeper of the lost cities by shannon messenger oh keeper oh keeper.. on the one hand yay fun magial girl fun fantasy book series !! honestly a very fun read if you don't want to be thinking deeply about it, but it still has things that certainly Make you think ,, like